jmfranck/acert.github.io/VirtualBox/Downloads.md

 ---
 # {{ page.title }}

+Regardless of the OS that your laptop is running, you should download a total of 8 multi-part zip files below, and you will unpack and install 2 VM images (one that runs Windows, one that runs Linux).

 ## VM Image of Linux System

 Now ready for download!
 We have uploaded the image files onto [Cornell Box (click here to download)](https://cornell.box.com/s/o47ptx9wr21ui15zbugjizjanz24jk6c){:target="_blank"} as a multipart zip image.